jeremiahsb/abogen/README.md

 Most behaviour is controlled through the UI, but a few environment variables are helpful for automation:
 - `ABOGEN_SECRET_KEY` – provide your own random secret when deploying across multiple replicas.
 - `ABOGEN_DEBUG` – set to `true` for verbose Flask error output.
+- `ABOGEN_SETTINGS_DIR` – change where Abogen stores its JSON settings/configuration files.
+- `ABOGEN_TEMP_DIR` – change where temporary uploads and cache files are stored.
+- `ABOGEN_OUTPUT_DIR` – change where rendered audio/subtitles are written.

 If unset, Abogen picks sensible defaults suitable for local usage.

+You can also create a `.env` file in the project root (see `.env.example`) to configure these paths when running locally.
+The application loads `.env` automatically on startup.

 ## Development workflow
 ```bash